-The fifty-seventh session of the Commission on the Status of Women will take place at United Nations Headquarters in New York from 4 to 15 March 2013 under the theme “Elimination and prevention of all forms of violence against women and girls.”
-The APC Women’s Rights Programme has a full agenda at the event as part of its advocacy efforts supporting women’s and internet rights.
+The 57th Commission on the Status of Women took place from 4 to 15 March 2013 at United Nations Headquarters under the theme “Elimination and prevention of all forms of violence against women and girls.”
+Setting a milestone for internet and women’s rights, this year’s conclusions include a paragraph on violence against women related to information and communication technologies.

 Banned: advertisements promoting sex-selection on Google, Microsoft Bing and Yahoo.

 Banned: searches from India with the words ‘sex’ or ‘sexual’ on Microsoft Bing.

 Banned: porn cartoon Savita Bhabhi, depicting the sexual exploits of a married Indian woman.

 The discourse of censorship is well-known to most people, as India’s right-wing moral brigades routinely flock to the streets to

 So you’ve got proper online security, strong passwords, and great software all good to go.
 But are there other kinds of threats you may face online?
 What about abuse, verbal violence and harassment that no firewall or plug-in can prevent?

 ‘I faced sexual harassment and it was published in [a prominent newspaper], and then it was put up on the internet.